autowarefoundation/autoware/ros/src/computing/planning/motion/packages/waypoint_maker/README.md

 1. Overview

+  * waypoint_saver
     - When activated, subscribe `/current_pose`, `/current_velocity`(option) and save waypoint in the file at specified intervals.
+  * waypoint_extractor
+    - When activated, subscribe autoware_msgs/LaneArray and save waypoint in the file.
+Input topic name is selectable.
+  * common
     - `change_flag` is basically stored as 0 (straight ahead),
       so if you want to change the lane, edit by yourself.
 (1 turn right, 2 turn left)
     - This node corresponds to preservation of ver3 format.